Innovation and Systems Change

 $400,000

 It has long been known that the sediment running off land into the Reef’s waters also contains nutrient pollutants but the relationship is unclear.
-As a result, the selection and design of gully restoration projects are typically focussed only on reducing the amount of sediment runoff.
+As a result, the selection and design of gully restoration projects are typically focused only on reducing the amount of sediment runoff.

 #Broad and local scale planning of future interventions